luiswirth/bsc-thesis/src/matter/software.typ

 algorithms (permutations, combinations) essential for mesh topology and exterior algebra operations.

+=== IndexMap (ordered HashSet)

+For our skeleton data structure that contains simplicies, we need a bidirectional map, between simplicies and indicies.
+For this we use a `indexmap::IndexSet`, which is like a `HashSet` but also with an index.
+This is provided by the `indexmap` crate @crate:indexmap.
+This crate provides map and set data structures that maintain insertion order, which is crucial for ensuring consistent global numbering and reproducible results in our mesh data structures.

 === Rayon (parallelism)

 To leverage multi-core processors and accelerate computationally intensive